jamesob/biketrip/_posts/2011-6-8-Day-22-Hey-whats-a-century.md

 </div>

 We talked a little with a black truck-driver, who initially came across as very chatty, but ended up being a gentleman.
-He wearing a headset, which made him look like he was working an air-traffic control shift remotely, and BearShare'ing[^4] on a laptop.
+He was wearing a headset, which made him look as though he was working an air-traffic control shift remotely, and BearShare'ing[^4] on a laptop.

 I went back for another pass at a fudge sundae and a chicken sandwich[^3], then